 Before rejecting an Article 15, you should speak to us to assess your case’s strengths and weaknesses.
 See our article “Why Should You Hire a Civilian Defense Counsel?” then call Kral Military Defense, PC.

 Article 15 Punishments

 For enlisted personnel, the range of punishments typically imposed under Article 15 involves reduction in grade, restriction, extra duty, and forfeitures of pay.
 Punishments are different for officers.
 The maximum punishment for officer and enlisted personnel depends on the grade of the officer imposing punishment.
 Additionally, the follow-on administrative actions for an officer can also be very significant.

 If you are found guilty and punished you have the right to appeal to the next higher commander.
 Grounds for appeal can include: (1) not enough evidence was presented to find you guilty; (2) the punishment imposed was too severe; or (3) the commander did not follow proper procedures.
 When reviewing your appeal, the commander can overturn a finding of guilt, lessen the punishment, or keep the punishment the same.
 Your punishment cannot be increased during an appeal.

-If you have been offered an Article 15 or Nonjudicial Punishment, please read “Why Should You Hire a Civilian Defense Counsel?” and contact Kral Military Defense for a free consultation with Stephanie Kral.
+If you have been offered an Article 15 or Nonjudicial Punishment, please read “Why Should You Hire a Civilian Defense Counsel?” and contact Kral Military Defense, PC for a free consultation with Stephanie Kral.
 Stephanie is a military veteran and former JAG officer.
 She was a member of an elite group of senior criminal litigators and is intimately familiar with every aspect of the UCMJ.